The Best Ski Resorts for Eating Out in Vermont

 Stowe Mountain delivers an exceptional dining experience according to our users.
 The resort offers a diverse range of food options that cater to all tastes.
 One Snomad community member highlighted the two peak restaurants - the Octagon and Cliff House - while Spruce side provides both cafeteria-style and finer dining options.
 While some mention the prices can be steep (with beers ranging from $7-20 USD), the quality justifies the cost for most visitors.
 Several reviewers suggest eating early to avoid crowds, with one advising lunch during quieter periods to maximise slope time.
 The village of Stowe itself adds even more excellent dining choices for après-ski.

-#3 Sugarbush - Eating Out Rating
+#3 Stratton Mountain - Eating Out Rating